DevExpress-Examples/out-of-maintenance-how-to-show-files-preview-as-a-thumbnail-in-aspxfilemanager-t298675/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t298675/)**
 <!-- run online end -->

-#Note
+**Note**

-In v20.1 the RichEditDocumentServer component implements the [IBasePrintable](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrinting.IBasePrintable) interface (not [IPrintable][1]), which includes cross-platform functionality extracted from the *IPrintable* interface.
+In v20.1 the RichEditDocumentServer component implements the [IBasePrintable](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrinting.IBasePrintable) interface (not [IPrintable](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraPrinting.IPrintable)), which includes cross-platform functionality extracted from the *IPrintable* interface.
 We introduced these changes to eliminate platform dependencies in the Printing.Core assembly.

 <p>This example is a simplified implementation of the DXDocs demo that illustrates how to create a file thumbnail based on the first page of the document. <br>The <a href="https://documentation.devexpress.com/#AspNet/DevExpressWebASPxFileManager_CustomThumbnailtopic">ASPxFileManager.CustomThumbnail</a> event is used for defining a custom value for the <a href="https://documentation.devexpress.com/#AspNet/DevExpressWebFileManagerItem_ThumbnailUrltopic">FileManagerItem.ThumbnailUrl</a> property.
 Since this solution does not provide a cashing mechanism, previews are generated on each request.
 To increase application performance, refer to the <em>FileSystemService</em> class of the DXDocs demo.</p>